thipokch/docker-ethminer/README.md

 `$ etherminer --help`

 ### Questions?
-You can leave a comment below or send an email to `ajtatowicz@gmail.com`.
+You can leave a comment below or send an email to `thipok (point) ch@gmail.com`.
-If this helped and you'd like to leave a tip --> `0x20ad58fe023265577565c7eb44b55c31e7497c33`
+If this helped and you'd like to leave a tip --> `0xA12FCD6ad908ce24E78F3ED942e7F74e656e790a`